kjell/mcn-2020-git-haiku/index.md

-Dawn-shining mountains
+The first day of the year:
-The birds cry, and the fishes’ eyes are
+chirping, keeps the autumn gay
-Two white butterflies?
+Companion butterfly!